 A weekend at a bed and breakfast inn can make the perfect gift for your partner by treating them to a romantic getaway or make for that perfect weekend escape.
-If your feeling inspired, read on and explore your options for rest and relaxation in the Historic Gainesville Downtown Bed and Breakfast district.
+If your feeling inspired, read on and explore your options for rest and relaxation in the Bed and Breakfasts in Gainesville and Alachua County.

-The bed and breakfast inns in the downtown district (as well as the nearby hotels) are just a sweet stroll away from excellent restaurants such as Mark’s Prime Steakhouse, Dragonfly Sushi & Sake Company, or The Leaning Pig.
+In downtown Gainesville, the bed and breakfast district (as well as the nearby hotels) are just a sweet stroll away from excellent restaurants such as Mark’s Prime Steakhouse or Dragonfly Sushi & Sake Company.
 Enjoy a delectable meal and then grab a coffee at Wyatt’s Coffee.
 Explore the record collection at Hear it Again Records, or take in a play or movie at the historic Hippodrome Theatre.
-You could also make your way a ½ mile south on SE 2nd Street to experience one of downtown’s gems, Depot Park, which is home to Box Car Beer & Wine Garden, Cade Museum for Creativity and Invention and the Gainesville to Hawthorne Rail to Trail.
-If you enjoy breweries, Big Top Brewing Company and First Magnitude Brewing Company are also close by.
+You could also make your way a ½ mile south on SE 2nd Street to experience one of downtown’s gems, Depot Park, home to Box Car Beer & Wine Garden, Cade Museum for Creativity and Invention and the Gainesville to Hawthorne Rail to Trail.

 The Laurel Oak Inn Bed & Breakfast